 Government Documents has the oldest and largest collection of government publications in the Houston area.
 We are a selective depository library for U.S. government document publications since 1884.

 Houston Area Digital Archives provides open, online access to the library's rich collections and other community archives.
 We digitize books, audio and video materials, documents, photographs, manuscripts, maps, memorabilia and more, making them freely available for research.

 Houston Metropolitan Research Center (HMRC) includes archival, Texan and local history, and special collections departments with the primary objectives of locating, preserving, and making available to researchers the documentary evidence of Houston's history.

-The Houston Oral History Project is an effort to record and preserve the dynamic history of Houston through the stories and experiences of its residents.
+Houston Oral History Project is an effort to record and preserve the dynamic history of Houston through the stories and experiences of its residents.
 It is a collaboration between the Mayor’s Office, the Houston Public Library and the University of Houston.

-The Texas and Local History department offers reference service and research materials in every subject relating to Houston and Texas.
+Texas and Local History department offers reference service and research materials in every subject relating to Houston and Texas.
 It is a closed-stack, non-circulating collection.
 Users must register, and the staff works with researchers to suggest and locate sources of information.